minhdang26403/lamp/README.md

 # Lamp

-Lamp is a library of concurrent data structures and synchronization primitives developed while following the book "The Art of Multiprocessor Programming".
+Lamp is a library of concurrent data structures and synchronization primitives implemented for learning purpose.

 TODO:
 - Add `try_lock()` method to the `Lock` interface